-Inspired by our client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape worked with the existing structure and added a new extension that would increase the amount of natural light and fresh air entering the house and provide an open living area with an intimate master retreat above.
+Inspired by the client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape created an extension that would increase natural light and fresh air entering the house, while providing an open living area and intimate master retreat above.

-Before work began, this Victorian-era house in Albert Park, Victoria, had closed-off, compartmentalized rooms with a tacked on, lean-to extension resulting in a lack of light, ventilation and outdoor connection.
+Before works began, this Victorian-era house in Albert Park, Victoria, had closed-off, compartmentalised rooms with a tacked on, lean-to extension that resulted in a lack of light, ventilation and outdoor connection.
 Modscape set about transforming it into a light-filled, airy space with generous proportions.

-The kitchen is connected but slightly separated from the main living space allowing it to function independently.
-Custom-made joinery pieces open up to be a fully functioning work space but close down when not in use to appear like a piece of furniture.
+The kitchen is connected but slightly separated from the main living space, allowing it to function independently.
+Custom-made joinery opens up to be a fully functioning work space but close down when not in use to appear like a piece of furniture.
 Paired-back with integrated appliances, the kitchen further reinforces the over-arching design idea to create a tranquil space devoid of clutter.

-Upstairs, the master suite is constructed from two modules and contrasts the openness of the ground floor.
-Much of the master bedroom’s sense of calm and intimacy is achieved through the dappled light and shadow created by a fine cedar screen – softening afternoon light and allowing for daytime glimpses out while maintaining privacy.
-Natural limestone tiles coupled with cleverly placed skylights, create a soft, tranquil ensuite – a perfect place to relax in the tub after a stressful day.
+Upstairs, the master suite is made up of two modules and contrasts the openness of the ground floor.
+A sense of calm and intimacy is achieved through the dappled light and shadow created by a fine cedar screen that softens afternoon light and allows for daytime glimpses out while still maintaining privacy.
+Natural limestone tiles coupled with cleverly placed skylights create a soft, tranquil ensuite – a perfect place to relax in the tub after a stressful day.

-Modscape coordinated all aspects of the build including planning approval, demolition, services connections and landscaping including pool.
-The modular extension was constructed in 10 weeks, installed in a day with the clients moving back in shortly thereafter.
+Modscape coordinated all aspects of the build including planning approval, demolition, services connections and landscaping, including the pool.
+The modular extension was constructed in 10 weeks, installed in a day and the clients were able to move back in shortly thereafter.

 - Screenwood timber battened screen

-- Natural limestone tiles (floor and bathroom walls)
+- Natural limestone tiles to floor and bathroom walls

 - Cavalier Bremworth carpet to bedroom